Federal Reserve Hikes Interest Rates, Indicates Two More Increases Coming Backed By Strong U.S. Economy

 The economic news continues to get better and better for President Donald Trump as the Federal Reserve today announced an increase in short-term interest rates by a quarter percentage point, with two more hikes on the horizon according to CNBC Finance.
-This makes the current funds rate target between 1.75% to 2%, a rate that is highly dependent on average consumer debt, such as credit cards, home equity lines of credit, and other adjustable-rate lending engines.
+This makes the current funds rate target between 1.75 percent to 2 percent, a rate that is highly dependent on average consumer debt, such as credit cards, home equity lines of credit, and other adjustable-rate lending engines.
 Rate increases of this nature usually reflect high consumer confidence, high ability to repay money to lenders, and strong job markets and stock markets.

 Federal Reserve Chairman Jerome Powell held a press conference today to summarize the report and to deliver statements surrounding the economy and the incoming interest rate hike to media and stakeholders.